“GO TO” WINSTON PROS, WORLDWIDE.

 Our Pro Staff reflect the extremely high standards to which we hold ourselves at Winston.
 These guides, shop owners and angling professionals live and breathe the sport and are incredibly passionate about Winston rods.
 Their knowledge of fly fishing and specific fisheries are extraordinary assets to our company and anglers alike.

-Now Michael is the Director of Operations for Nomadic Waters, a destination travel company that hosts clients deep in the jungles of Brazil.
-Here his clients chase trophy peacock bass and arapaima in untouched waters, putting our new Jungle rods to the true test.
-Off season, Michael is also the Director of Travel for Cohutta Fishing Company in Cartersville GA.
+Now Michael is back where he belongs: exploring with his clients.
+As the Director of Operations for Nomadic Waters, he fishes with his guest every day of the Season deep in the jungles of Brazil.
+Here his clients chase trophy peacock bass and arapaima in untouched jungle waters, putting our Jungle rods to the test.

-Michael is married to his amazing wife Kristi, and is blessed with a 1 year old named Jackson.
-If Michael isn't on a flight to Manaus, he can be found chasing striped bass on the fly near his home in North Atlanta, GA.
+Michael is married to his amazing wife Kristi, and is blessed with a 4 year-old explorer named Jackson.
+If Michael isn't on a flight to Manaus, he can be found chasing stripers on the fly near his home in North Atlanta, GA.

 A FFF certified casting instructor, Bobby is also a passionate teacher and is committed to growing the sport of fly fishing.
 Bobby is excited to engage outdoor enthusiasts, promote conservation and inspire anglers through his films and photography.
 Look for Bobby on the steelhead rivers of BC or the coastal rivers of Washington when he isn't guiding in central Idaho.